george24601/notes/mgmt/build_team.md

 To affect opinions of people, not only the person himself, but also whoever that can directly affect the said person too.
 Build common interest between the people around the authority

 Easier to build new relationship than saving old relationship

-Can be a leader or follower regardless of current status and self-esteem

 a critical feature of effective complex organisations is that they make people do all the jobs.